 And there you have it, your subscribers are now in ConvertKit.
 If you had an automation workflow in MailChimp, I think it’s just a case of copying and pasting all those emails into a sequence, but that shouldn’t take too long.
 They’ve made this handy little guide for you if you want to switch over, explaining it in more detail than me!

 Overall, I think MailChimp is a great choice for people that are starting our with their email marketing.
-You can get a free account if you have up to 2,000 subscribers and the basic functionality is there.
+You can get a free account if you have under 2,000 subscribers and the basic functionality is there.
 However, I’m really glad we made the move over the ConvertKit.
 The extra functionality in the points I’ve mentioned above have made it a worthwhile investment.
 Good job, Nathan Barry (ConvertKit founder).